 1975 Leveraging resources from ski resorts and sporting goods stores, as well as free warehouse space from the Christian Science Church, YES expands to year-round programs.
 Backpacking, canoeing, bicycling and environmental education trips are held at the Cape Cod National Seashore and at Swann Lodge, donated by the state of Massachusetts.

-Friends and alumni raise a half million dollars to build new headquarters for YES and expand programs.
+1980 Friends and alumni raise a half million dollars to build new headquarters for YES in the South End and expand programs.
 Job training for teens begins in the Macomber Rental Shop with 1,200 sets of donated skis, boots, bicycles, and camping gear.

-2007 YES Academy established.
+2007 YES Academy is established.
 This after school program partners with Boston middle and high schools.
-The Environmental Team, Girls Outdoor Adventure Leadership, Junior Volunteer Program, and Job Training are all part of a developmentally appropriate curriculum that teaches youth leadership.
+Job Training, Girls Outdoor Adventure Leadership, and the Junior Volunteer Program are all part of a developmentally appropriate curriculum that teaches youth leadership.

 2008: In 2008, Mary Williams retires as Executive Director.
 Longtime youth development leader, Bryan Van Dorpe, becomes the organization’s third Executive Director.

 The Richard Williams Memorial Scholarship is established, with its first scholarship being issued to Lauren Marshall, YES alumnus.

 2011 A record number of youth have signed up for Operation SnowSports.

 “YES has put me ahead by opening me up to new things, the good things, and all the positive experiences they gave me, ” says one participant.